fommil/netlib-java/README.md

 commercial licenses prohibit distribution and open source *tuning* only occurs when compiled on the target machine.

-To get machine optimised natives in `netlib-java`, users make their machine-optimised `libblas` (CBLAS) and `liblapack` (Fortran) available as shared libraries at runtime.
+To enable machine optimised natives in `netlib-java`, end-users make their machine-optimised `libblas3` (CBLAS) and `liblapack3` (Fortran) available as shared libraries at runtime.

 If it is not possible to provide a shared library, [the author](https://github.com/fommil/) may be available to assist with custom builds (and further improvements to `netlib-java`) on a commercial basis.
 Make contact for availability (budget estimates are appreciated).

-The `native_system` implementation is enabled with the following (requires at least `1.1-SNAPSHOT`):

-* `-Dcom.github.fommil.netlib.BLAS=com.github.fommil.netlib.NativeSystemBLAS`
-* `-Dcom.github.fommil.netlib.LAPACK=com.github.fommil.netlib.NativeSystemLAPACK`
-* `-Dcom.github.fommil.netlib.ARPACK=com.github.fommil.netlib.NativeSystemARPACK`

-plus the following Operating System specific instructions.

 OS X
 ----